General Policies

 2. Martin Luther King Jr.

-3. Presidents' Day
+3. Memorial Day

-4. Memorial Day
+4. Independence Day

-5. Independence Day
+5. Labor Day

-6. Labor Day
+6. Indigenous People Day

-7. Indigenous People's Day
+7. Thanksgiving Day

-8. Armistice Day
+8. Day after Thanksgiving

 10. Christmas Day

 The library will be closed at times when weather and / or other emergency conditions prevent personnel from opening and operating the library at the discretion of the Director.
-Hourly staff who miss work due to an emergency closing will be given an opportunity to make up the time, if they choose.

-6. Materials Selection
+4. Materials Selection

 The Director will select materials, develop the collection, and weed the collection with suggestions from the board and the general public, using the following criteria for selection: